Xinzhe99/StackMFF-V2/README.md

 ### Predict Image Pair Datasets

 For processing image pair datasets with A/B folder structure, use the `predict_pair_datasets.py` script.
-This script is specifically designed for datasets where images are organized as pairs in separate 'A' and 'B' subfolders.
+This script processes each dataset independently, similar to `predict_datasets.py`, and is specifically designed for datasets where images are organized as pairs in separate 'A' and 'B' subfolders.

 Organize your image pair datasets as follows: